-When planning a trip to Oslo, you’re bound to be warned of how pricey it is going to be.
-However, if you’re looking explore the city without breaking the bank, you’ll be pleased to know it can be done.
+When planning a trip to Norway’s capital,you’re bound to be warned of how pricey it is going to be.
+However, if you’re looking explore Oslo on a budget, you’ll be pleased to know it can be done.
 And these five purse-friendly tips are sure to help.

 MONEY SAVING TIPS FOR OSLO

 1. Choose the best airport transfer

 Once you’ve landed at the Oslo Airport Gardermoen, the most obvious way to get to the city centre would be by ‘Flytoget’ (airport shuttle train) or ‘Flybussen’ (airport bus).
 The journey on either is short and direct to the centre, however both are pretty pricey (Flytoget is around £18 per person, per journey).
 Opt for public trains instead; buying a NSB ticket for four zones (available from ticket machines in Gardermoen for 90 NOK/ around £8), which can also be used in zone one, on buses or trams, to get you to your accommodation.